Diospyros kaki: Fruit

 The persimmon is an edible sweet, slightly tangy fruit with a soft to occasionally fibrous texture.
 This species, native to China, is deciduous, with broad, stiff leaves.
 It was first cultivated in China more than 2000 years ago, and introduced to Japan in the 7th century and to Korea in the 14th century.
 It was later introduced to California and southern Europe in the 19th century, to Brazil in the 1890s.
 Numerous cultivars have been selected, and one variety is Diospyros kaki var. sylvestris Makino.

 When ripe, the fruit comprises thick pulpy jelly encased in a waxy thin-skinned shell.

 The spherical to oval fruit, bearing the indented stem and four sepals, can weigh up to 500 g.
 The smooth, shiny, thin shell ranges in shade from yellow to red-orange.
 The slightly lighter fleshed fruits can contain up to eight seeds and may have an astringent taste.
 With increasing maturity, the fruit softens, similar to a kiwifruit.

-The high content of tannin in the still-immature kaki provides a bitter component reminiscent of a raw unpeeled chestnut, which weakens with progressive maturation.
+The high content of tannin in the still-immature fruit provides a bitter component reminiscent of a raw unpeeled chestnut, which weakens with progressive maturation.
 The furry taste, caused by the tannins, is reduced and finally completely disappears during the ripening process.

 The astringent flavour can be removed by treatment with carbon dioxide.

 Varieties

-Kaki varieties are classified into four basic types, depending on the solubility of their tannin and the presence of seeds.
+Diospyros kaki varieties are classified into four basic types, depending on the solubility of their tannin and the presence of seeds.
 Soluble tannin means that the fruit will have an acrid taste.
 Insoluble tannin means that there is no acrid taste.
 In some cases, the presence of seeds will turn the tannin insoluble in the whole of the fruit and in other cases only just around the seeds. this results in the following classification: